The DMin Project

 The DMin project is the culmination of a professional degree in ministry.

-Timothy Lincoln, in a recent article in Theological Education describes the DMin project in ATS-approved schools: "Written for an audience of persons engaged in ministry, the project should address an issue arising out of ministerial practice, use an appropriate research model informed by the social sciences, and interpret itself from the point of view of a Christian minister."
+Timothy Lincoln, in an article in Theological Education describes the DMin project in ATS-approved schools: "Written for an audience of persons engaged in ministry, the project should address an issue arising out of ministerial practice, use an appropriate research model informed by the social sciences, and interpret itself from the point of view of a Christian minister."
 Further, he notes: "The project is an exercise in phronesis, practical Christian wisdom."

 - Well chosen problem, clearly stated in introduction

 - Reasonable purpose of study

 - Creative application of theory to pastoral situation